When to Register

-All other political committees must file the C-1pc within two weeks of organizing or first expecting to receive or spend funds.
+All other political committees must file the statement within two weeks of organizing or first expecting to receive or spend funds.

 Completing the C-1pc Statement

 Give the committee’s complete, official name.
 Sponsored committees must incorporate the sponsor’s name in the committee’s name.
-See 5.
-Do not use abbreviations or acronyms in the committee’s name.
+Do not use abbreviations in the committee’s name.